markalanboyd/Audulus-DSP/README.md

 ![Declaring Functions](/docs/img/declaring-functions.png)

 You can declare `local` variables within functions using the `local` keyword.
+There is no need to declare top-level functions or variables as `local`.

 Although there are no set standards for Lua about case types, in this library, all variables use `camelCase`, all constants use `SCREAMING_SNAKE_CASE`, and all functions use `camelCase()`.